dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

      - load.sh
      - port.sh
      - stop.sh
-     - xena-all.json
+     - healthcheck.sh

   scripts:
     # The scripts section has 8 pre-defined keys.
 5 are run in a defined order,
-    # the other 3 are utilities that can be invoked by the tool launching the service.
+    # the other 3 are utilities that can be invoked by the service launcher.
-    # Only 3 keys must exist and have values: start, port, and stop.
+    # Only 3 of the keys must exist and have values: start, port, and stop.
+    # The keys' values, if present, must be script files that are indexed (in the files section, above).

-    # The tool launching the service will execute the scripts in the following order
+    # The service launcher will execute the scripts in the following order.
+All steps other than start are optional,
+    # and if they are missing or have no value specified, will be ignored.
+    #
     # 1. preprovision -- Invoked before anything has been done.
     # 2. prestart -- Executed after data has been downloaded locally (see the data section)
     # 3. start -- Starts up the service.
     # 4. poststart -- After the service has been started
     # 5. postprovision -- Also after the service has been started.
 This might be invoked multiple times, e.g., if the user decides to load multiple sets of data.

-    # In addition, the following scripts will be invoked by the tool launching the service:
+    # In addition, the following scripts, if present, are for use by the launcher:
     # 1. port - Which port the service is exposing.
-This provides a generic way for the tool to
+This provides a generic way for the tool to know which port is being exposed, e.g., to reverse proxy it.
+    # 2. healthcheck - exit code of 0 if service is running normally, non-0 otherwise.
+    # 3. stop - stops the service

     preprovision:
     prestart:

-    # Starts the service
     start: stand_up.sh

-    # After the service has started
     poststart:

-    # After the service has started.
-For multiple provisionings, e.g., the user may decide to add more data later.
     postprovision: load.sh

-    # Returns the port the service is exposing.
-Can be used by a client to know what port to proxy
     port: port.sh

-    # Returns an exit code of 0 if service is running successfully.
-    healthcheck:
+    healthcheck: healthcheck.sh

-    # Stops the service
     stop: stop.sh

-  # Items in this section are passed to the scripts as environment variables.
-  # The names must be valid enviornment variable names.
   environment:
+    # These are environment variables that the tool is responsible for passing to any scripts that it invokes.
+    # The names must be valid environment variable names.
+    # Users can override these.
+    # These variables are service-specific, i.e., the service creator decides what values, if any, to
+    # expose as environment variables.

     httpPort: # The name of the environment variable
         default: "7222" # An optional default value
-        # A description that tools can use for prompting a user.
         description: The host's HTTP port.
 The default is 7222.

+  data:
     # Data are files that are provisioned locally for the service.
 Each key is a dataset name,
     # and each dataset can contain 1 to n files
-  data:
     # The name of a dataset, can be anything
     dataset_1:
         # The location on the local system where files should be downloaded to.
 This